 Reverse osmosis is a highly effective contamination treatment that can properly remove almost 100% of organic material from dirty water.

 You would typically install a reverse osmosis system before your water heater to provide your whole house with clean, clear water, though systems can also be installed at your kitchen sink to give you access to clean water from your cold water tap.

-In a reverse osmosis system, dirty water flows through several stages of filtration and a reverse osmosis membrane, which can remove everything from bacteria to lead, pH hardness, sulfur and other harmful contaminants.
+In a reverse osmosis system, dirty water flows through several stages of filtration and a reverse osmosis membrane, which can remove everything from lead, pH hardness, sulfur and other harmful contaminants.
 By the time drinking water reaches your tap, it’ll have a much-reduced concentration of impurities.

 RO units can be a little difficult to install at your piping yourself, and you may need to consider a plumber for the job.